CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

     implementation 'org.springframework.cloud:spring-cloud-starter-gateway'
 }
 ```
-> See [build.gradle](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/backend-for-frontend/build.gradle) for for the complete list of dependencies and project configuration details
+> See [build.gradle](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/main/backend-for-frontend/build.gradle) for the complete list of dependencies and project configuration details

 Since the BFF acts as a gateway for both the React UI and the remote server (referred to as the resource server in the security context), we can configure the security settings accordingly.